 The use of benchmark software enables system testers and users to obtain an objective and independent way of assessing the performance of hardware.
 By making changes to the system, users can determine whether there has been an improvement in the performance of that hardware.
 The results from benchmark software can help make important decisions about any necessary changes to the hardware to identify any bottlenecks in the system.
 However, it should be borne in mind that benchmarks are not always precise and can be open to manipulation by hardware developers who can design hardware to do particularly well in specific tests which are not replicated generally.

-There is a wide range of Linux benchmarking tools that are released under an open source license.
-To provide an insight into the quality of software that is available, we have compiled a list of 9 proficient benchmarking tools.
-Hopefully, there will be something here to help users fine tune their system and network, and make sensible comparisons.
+There are a wide range of Linux benchmarking tools that are released under an open source license.
+To provide an insight into the quality of software that is available, we have compiled our recommendations.
+We also include tools that stress a system.
+All the software featured is free and open source.